 How Emotional Regulation Connects to Authentic Self-Expression

 When I work with clients navigating identity recalibration, the emotional regulation dimension is often the first to shift.
 As the mPFC model updates, the need for suppression decreases.
+A 2021 study from Harvard confirmed that individuals undergoing targeted recalibration show measurable reductions in suppression-related prefrontal load within weeks.
 Clients report this as “feeling lighter” or “thinking more clearly,” but the mechanism is straightforward: freed prefrontal bandwidth.
 They are not becoming different people.
 They are becoming computationally more efficient by eliminating the constant background processing required to maintain a false self.

 The Neuroplasticity Timeline for Identity Change